 Study of the fundamentals of music and elementary theory.
-Does not count towards graduation.
-(For students who do not pass the Theory Placement Test)
+Does not fulfill graduation requirements for any music degree.
+(This class is offered in lieu of passing the Theory Placement Test.)

-Study of Theory I, II including sight- singing; melodic and harmonic dictation; scales, intervals and triads; and the analyzation of melodies.
+Study of Theory I and II including sight-singing; melodic and harmonic dictation; scales, intervals and triads; and the analyzation of melodies.

-Study of Theory I, II including sight- singing; melodic and harmonic dictation; scales, intervals and triads; and the analyzation of melodies.
+Study of Theory I and II including sight-singing; melodic and harmonic dictation; scales, intervals and triads; and the analyzation of melodies.